Governance

 What is an AI governance framework?

-An AI governance framework is the set of policies, accountability structures, oversight mechanisms and risk controls that determine how AI is used, monitored and held to account within an organisation.
-It covers who is responsible for AI decisions, how AI systems are reviewed before deployment, what happens when AI causes harm, and how compliance with regulation is maintained.
-A governance framework is not a one-off document — it is operational infrastructure that evolves as AI use evolves.
+An AI governance framework is the set of policies, accountability structures, oversight mechanisms, and risk controls that determine how AI is used, monitored, and held to account within an organisation.
+It covers who is responsible for AI decisions, how AI systems are reviewed before deployment, what happens when AI causes harm, and how compliance is maintained.
+A governance framework is not a one-off document — it is operational infrastructure.
+Acuity builds it and deploys it.
+The engagement ends when it is working, not when the document is filed.

 Do Irish companies legally need an AI governance policy?